Microprocessor-Controlled Prostheses for the Lower Limb

 MEDICAL APPROPRIATENESS

-A microprocessor-controlled knee in an amputee is considered medically appropriate when ALL the following criteria are met:
+A microprocessor-controlled knee in an amputee is considered medically appropriate if ALL of the following are met:

 Physical ability, including adequate cardiovascular and pulmonary reserve, for ambulation at faster than normal walking speed